Postal addressDepartment of Circulation and Medical Imaging Norwegian University of Science and Technology Postboks 8905 7491 Trondheim

 - (2013) Metabolic biomarkers for response to PI3K inhibition in basal-like breast cancer.
 Breast Cancer Research. volum 15 (1:R16).

-- (2012) In vivo MRI and histopathological assessment of tumor microenvironment in luminal-like and basal-like breast cancer xenografts.
-Journal of Magnetic Resonance Imaging. volum 35 (5).
+- (2013) Low-molecular contrast agent DCE-MRI and DW-MRI in early assessment of bevacizumab treatment in breast cancer xenografts.
+Journal of Magnetic Resonance Imaging. volum 38 (5).

 - (2012) Glycerophosphocholine (GPC) is a poorly understood biomarker in breast cancer.
 Proceedings of the National Academy of Science of the United States of America. volum 109 (38).